How to Use Shiny Rubber Stamps and Maintain Them

-If you add the ink to the pad and the stamp continues to produce unclear impressions, then you think changing the pad.
-You can also see it with your eyes that the pad is depressed.
-And when the pad is sunken, the rubber imprint die doesn’t touch properly the pad to pick ink.
+If you add the refill ink to the pad and the stamp continues to produce unclear impressions, then you think changing the pad.
+You can also see it with your eyes that the ink pad is depressed.
+And when the pad is sunken, the rubber imprint die doesn’t touch the pad properly to pick ink.
 When this happens, the only option is to replace the ink pad.
 Ink pads are always available in rubber stamp shops.

 Learning to use and maintain your Shiny rubber stamps is so essential.
 It helps you to preserve the longevity of your rubber stamps.
 Not only that.
 It also enables you to save some money that would go to buying new stamps.
 And we’ve also seen that untidy rubber stamps make you look unprofessional.

 Are you looking for an engraver to make for your rubber stamps with crystal clear impressions?
 Get in touch with Goleza Designers!